Month: August 2017

 Frankfort, KY

 We spent a week in the Frankfort area at a cute little RV park called Elkhorn Campground.
 We didn’t get a pull-through, but that’s the only complaint I have about this campground.
-The owners are super nice!
+We scored a spot with some shade, the park was nicely kept up and the owners were super nice!

 My favorite thing about this area is all of the horse farms!
 Love!!
 We didn’t get to visit any this time due to lack of time…but we’ve already decided (for various reasons) that Kentucky will be a regularly visited state once we’re done with the #50statetour!